dosoc/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  when the anonymous function inside personalDice accesses and stores the variable passed in as name.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  the name variable "Dan" is always the same but the variable newRoll could change because it is not stored in memory.
 c.
 What is the lexical scope of `newRoll`?
+  the lexical scope of 'newRoll' is inside the anonymous function

 ### Task 3 - Stretch Goals